 Drones have become a lot more than just novelty toys.
 Sure, they're incredibly fun to pilot and serve as basic entertainment, but they can also work brilliantly for professional and artistic purposes — including house inspections and construction projects, aerial videos and photos for realtors, amateur and serious filmmaking and much, much more.

-Though there are many models designed for different purposes, the most common drones are those that feature cameras and offer great versatility.
+Though many models are designed for different purposes, the most common drones feature cameras and offer great versatility.
 Even drones designed for beginners and children often include cameras.